 Recently, not for the first time, on our own Facebook group Oink! has been likened to those bastions of British comedy, Monty Python.
 Their silly, random and irreverent humour has always struck a cord with me since I was very young.
 I can remember as a teen my mother hearing me laugh all the way downstairs in the living room from my bedroom three flights up when I encountered the Spanish Inquisition for the first time (the one where the programme ends with them catching a bus and racing to the scene where they're needed to burst in) and as a young child I recall literal tears of laughter as my brother (I assume) watched the scene with the constant fish/face slapping.

 Of course that description isn't to take anything away from the strip, it's what Mr Big Nose does best!
 Yes I've mentioned it before but I still think a collected publication, print or digital, of all of Mr Nose's adventures could be a great seller.
-Just imagine a big Far Side-type book filled with these and it wouldn't be just us who'd buy it, he'd go down a storm with anybody surely... oh yes.
-But anyway, you never know, stranger things have happened in his world after all!
+Just imagine a big Far Side-type book filled with these and it wouldn't be just us who'd buy it, he'd go down a storm with anybody surely.

 Now back in #23 I told you the tale of an old schoolfriend bursting in class over a particular Oink! page.
 Well, I'd forgotten all about the fact that this wasn't the only time this particular person was caught unawares by Uncle Pigg's inventive staff.
 It actually did happen on another occasion and the culprit was this Vernon the Vet diary.
 Vernon was an early character in Oink!, appearing in the very first issues but usually just as a little drawing at the bottom or side of a page with a random tip on how to look after your pets.
 Obviously these tips were terrible and here he'd finally, after a long absence, have a full page to himself to tell us about a typical week in his job, drawn by Wilkie.
 No wonder his advice was so awful:

 I originally didn't know the origins of the 'S.T.' signature in the following strip but thanks to Oink! writing supremo Graham Exton and regular Oink!
-Blog reader Ben Baker who were able to confirm it's none other than Simon Thorpe, one of the editorial team behind Viz and a long-term contributor to that bastion of British comics .
-Simon also drew another strip in this issue called Michael and his Magic Fish and his artwork is very distinctive and, I'm almost sure, would feature in Oink! again.
+Blog reader Ben Baker who were able to confirm it's none other than Simon Thorpe, one of the editorial team behind Viz and a long-term contributor to that bastion of British comics.
+Simon also drew another strip in this issue called Michael and his Magic Fish and his artwork is very distinctive and would feature in Oink! again and again in some beautiful painted works.
 For now though, this simple little creation Jake's Snake is a fine introduction to his work for the blog: